 Campus and Community Resources

-Bethel Seminary St. Paul is located on the campus of Bethel University in St. Paul, Minnesota.
-With a student body of approximately 6,300 students, Bethel University offers myriad opportunities and services.
-Undergraduate coursework for students or spouses is available in numerous areas of study.
+Bethel Seminary St. Paul is located in the Anderson Center in St. Paul, Minnesota.
+Bethel University offers Undergraduate coursework for students in numerous areas of study.
 Social, cultural, and athletic activities are abundant.
-The university also offers numerous adult education, degree completion, and graduate programs.
+The university also offers numerous adult education, degree completion, graduate and doctoral programs.

 The seminary is bordered by freeways that go directly to the heart of Minneapolis and St. Paul, and is on Highway 51 (Snelling Avenue), a direct route to St. Paul’s midway district.
 Our location facilitates convenient access to churches, industrial centers, and other institutions of learning, including the University of Minnesota, several liberal arts colleges, and three theological seminaries.
 The library resources of these educational institutions are available to seminary students, as are those of the public libraries of St. Paul and Minneapolis.
 The Twin Cities area also offers many opportunities for cultural enrichment.

 As one of five seminaries of the Minnesota Consortium of Theological Schools, Bethel students may take courses and other learning experiences offered annually through consortium partner schools with a focus on ministry in small towns and rural areas.

 Bethel Seminary also partners with the Rural Home Missionary Association’s Town and Country Training Program.
 The program offers summer courses focused on contextualized training in small towns and rural settings.
 Courses of study include ministry, ministry leadership, pastoral care, faith communication, and a seminar in small-town and rural ministry.